netdata/netdata/packaging/docker/README.md

 above section on [configuring Agent containers](#configure-agent-containers) to find the appropriate method based on how you created the container.

-Alternatively to the above, you can directly use the hostname from the node running the container by mounting `/etc/hostname` from the host in the container.
+Alternatively, you can directly use the hostname from the node running the container by mounting `/etc/hostname` from the host in the container.
 With `docker run`, this can be done by adding `--volume /etc/hostname:/etc/hostname:ro` to the options.
 If you are using Docker Compose, you can add an entry to the container's `volumes` section reading `- /etc/hostname:/etc/hostname:ro`